Peer-to-Peer File Sharing

 Plans to "Effectively Combat" the Unauthorized Distribution of Copyrighted Material

 Longwood University blocks all inbound ports to client computers on campus at the Internet firewall.
 This prevents computers from acting as servers or super nodes in peer to peer networks.
+As of 2016, Longwood University will start blocking specific protocols utilized in to infringe copyrighted materials.

 The University responds to all Digital Millennium Copyright Act notices according to procedures published on our website.